 Making Small Talk - Video Material And Exercise

-et's imagine you have just arrived at your office and are ready to start your shift.
+Let's imagine you have just arrived at your office and are ready to start your shift.
 You meet your colleague of the previous shift whom you are going to replace.
 What would you say to be polite?
 Let's imagine again you are sitting in a waiting room, next to a stranger.
 How would you start conversation in order to break the uncomfortable and awkward silence?

 Yes, you need small talk.

-What is small talk?
+What is Small Talk?

 We make small talk when we want to avoid uncomfortable silence and talk to someone we have never met before, or a colleague in order to appear polite and friendly and create a positive interaction.
 Small talk serves many social functions, such as conversation opener, conversation closing, and silence filler.